KiandaBPM/docs/content/docs/platform/pages/tile.md

 3. The first option on the left is to choose is where the data should originate from using the **Data from** radio buttons.
 Choose from a) Process b) Partner process c) Data source.
 Depending on which option you choose go to the relevant area to read more on [Choosing data from a Process](#choosing-data-from-a-process), [Choosing data from a Partner process](#choosing-data-from-a-partner-process) and [Choosing data from a Data source](#choosing-data-from-a-data-source).

 4. The second option **Show processes** has 3 radio buttons associated with it a) Matching condition b) Matching condition and assigned to current user c) Matching condition and created by current user.
-TO COME BACK TO.

 5. The third option **Show decimals** allows you to choose if a decimal point is used in the number displayed.
 Choose from a) Yes or b) No if you want to only show a whole number.